portlandcodeschool/jsi/_posts/00-02-03-closures-scope.md

 console.log(a);
 {% endhighlight %}

 The above examples are taken (and slightly modified) from this excellent article on [_hoisting_][hoisting].

 The main consideration is that any time you use `var`, you can consider that variable to be declared at the top of the function in which it's defined.
-Some JS programmers will, therefore, always put their `var` declarations in that location to avoid any potential confusion.
+It is good practice, therefore, to put `var` declarations at the top of the function to avoid confusion.

 Here's another gotcha: